awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 **AWS Config rules:** [https://docs.aws.amazon.com/config/latest/developerguide/s3-bucket-public-read-prohibited.html](https://docs.aws.amazon.com/config/latest/developerguide/s3-bucket-public-read-prohibited.html), [https://docs.aws.amazon.com/config/latest/developerguide/s3-bucket-public-write-prohibited.html](https://docs.aws.amazon.com/config/latest/developerguide/s3-bucket-public-write-prohibited.html)

 CloudTrail logs a record of every API call made in your account\.
 These log files are stored in an S3 bucket\.
-Security Hub recommends that the bucket policy, or access control list \(ACL\), applied to the S3 bucket that CloudTrail logs to prevents public access to the CloudTrail logs\.
+Security Hub recommends that the S3 bucket policy, or access control list \(ACL\), applied to the S3 bucket that CloudTrail logs to prevents public access to the CloudTrail logs\.
 Allowing public access to CloudTrail log content might aid an adversary in identifying weaknesses in the affected account's use or configuration\.

-**Important**
-Security Hub supports CIS AWS Foundations checks only on resources in the same Region and owned by the same account as the one in which Security Hub is enabled\.
-For example, if you are using Security Hub in the US East \(N\.
-Virginia\) Region, and you are storing AWS CloudTrail logs in a bucket in the US West \(N\.
-California\) Region, Security Hub cannot find the bucket in the US West \(N\.
-California\) Region\.
-When this happens, the check returns a warning that the resource cannot be located\.
-Similarly, if you are aggregating logs from multiple accounts into a single bucket, the CIS check returns a warning finding for all accounts except the account that owns the bucket\.
-Failed findings are returned when the bucket is located in the account and region where the check is being performed and that bucket is publicly accessible\.

-To run this check, Security Hub first uses custom logic to look for the bucket where your CloudTrail logs are stored\.
+To run this check, Security Hub first uses custom logic to look for the S3 bucket where your CloudTrail logs are stored\.
 It then uses the AWS Config managed rules to check that bucket is publicly accessible\.

-If Security Hub cannot discover the bucket because it is in a different account or region, a warning finding is generated\.
+If you aggregate your logs into a single centralized S3 bucket, then Security Hub only runs the check against the account and Region where the centralized S3 bucket is located\.
+For other accounts and Regions, the control status is **No data**\.

-If the bucket is discovered and is publicly accessible, the check generates a failed finding\.
+If the bucket is publicly accessible, the check generates a failed finding\.

 ### Remediation<a name="cis-2.3-remediation"></a>